dsccommunity/xPSDesiredStateConfiguration/README.md

 ### xMsiPackage

-provides a mechanism to install and uninstall .msi packages.
+Provides a mechanism to install and uninstall .msi packages.

 #### Requirements